Ternary Weight Networks: Introduction and Related Work

-Deep neural networks (DNN) have made significant improvements in lots of computer vision tasks such as object recognition \citep{krizhevsky2012imagenet, simonyan2014very, szegedy2015going, he2015deep} and object detection \citep{ren2015faster,liu2015ssd}.
-This motivates interests to deploy the state-of-the-art DNN models to real world applications like smart phones or embedded devices.
-However, these models often need considerable storage and computational power \citep{rastegari2016xnor}, and can easily overburden the limited storage, battery power, and computer capabilities of the small embedded devices.
+Deep neural networks (DNN) have made significant improvements in lots of computer vision tasks such as object recognition~\cite{He2015,Krizhevsky2012,Simonyan2014,Szegedy2015} and object detection~\cite{Liuw2015,Ren2015}.
+This motivates interests to deploy the state-of-the-art DNN models to real world applications like smart phones, wearable embedded devices or other edge computing devices.
+However, these models often need considerable storage and computational power~\cite{Rastegari2016}, and can easily overburden the limited storage, battery power, and computer capabilities of the smart wearable embedded devices.
 As a result, it remains a challenge for the deployment.